-- i.
-The Flow Way System shall be integrated within each development site as well as with adjacent flow way systems and existing human and native habitats in order to create a fully integrated regional system. - ii.
-Most of the Flow Way System must be located within the Countryside where it can provide sufficient water storage to serve the neighborhoods while maximizing the viability of the adjacent land for agricultural uses.
-The system may pass through or between neighborhoods provided the following criteria are met: - The location and width of that portion of the system does not negatively impact the desired walkable, compact structure required for each Town or Village; - An adequate number of bridge crossings is provided in order to maintain the required connectivity of the street network and the navigability of the waterway; and - 3) That portion of the system is detailed to reflect the appropriate urban or rural character of the neighborhood transect zones (see Figure 3-13).
+- The Flow Way System shall be integrated within each development site as well as with adjacent flow way systems and existing human and native habitats in order to create a fully integrated regional system. - ii.
+Most of The Flow Way System shall must be located within the Fringe or Rural transect zones Countryside where it can provide sufficient water storage to serve the neighborhoods while maximizing the viability of the adjacent land for agricultural uses.
+The system may pass through or between neighborhoods transect zones provided the following criteria are met: - The location and width of that portion of the system does not negatively impact the desired walkable, compact structure required for each Town or Village; - An adequate number of bridge crossings is provided in order to maintain the required connectivity of the street network and the navigability of the waterway: and - 3) That portion of the system is detailed to reflect the appropriate urban or rural character of the neighborhood transect zones (see Figure 3-13).